Khangdao1812/2D-truss-FEA-sandbox/README.md

 The interface is organized for a simple workflow : build -> simulate -> post-mortem inspection

-Editing tools are available before the simulation begins, allowing users to create nodes and members, assign fixed supports, apply loads, and modify structural properties.
-Once a simulation starts, the model is locked to ensure a consistent finite element analysis.
+Editing tools are available before the simulation begins, allowing users to create nodes and members, assign fixed supports, apply loads, and modify each member's properties.

 Simulation results can be explored through the property inspector, stress visualization, and deformation display.
-During progressive failure analysis, failed members remain visible in a freeze-frame state, allowing users to inspect each collapse event before advancing to the next simulation step.
+During progressive failure analysis, failed members remain visible in a freeze-frame state, allowing users to inspect each collapse event before advancing to the next step.

 For a detailed explanation of the interface design and interaction principles, see docs/ui_logic_user_manual.md .